scott2291/GORKY-Final-Project/README.md

 ```
 ## File Preparation: Extracting a gff3 file from a gbff file

-The purpose of this script is to extract a gff3 file from the gbff files
+The purpose of this script is to extract a gff3 file from the gbff files.
+The following code block will loop over each gbff file within the `gbff` subdirectory and output a gff3 file into the `gff3` subdirectory.

 ```bash
 for gbff_file in data/gbff/*; do